scottericpetersen/pro-audio-on-linux/README.md

 When you create an account for yourself on your new Linux OS, your user gets certain privileges by being a member of different groups (who themselves are granted different permissions to access different files, hardware devices, etc).
 The **sudo** group gives you the privilege of acting like root to, for example, accidentally destroy your operating system.
 The **plugdev** group gives members the ability to access and use USB devices -- useful for MIDI and audio devices.
 To see what groups you are a member of, simply run `$groups` at the CLI.

 On Debian systems, installing JACK packages creates a file that allows members of the **audio** group realtime privileges.
-This is necessary to avoid audio glitches (xruns) when recording, etc.
+This is necessary to avoid audio glitches (xruns) when recording or when running audio projects or programs with lots of audio processing.

 On Arch Linux, one must install the **realtime-privileges** package and then add themselves to the **realtime** group.